spf13/cobra/README.md

 # Installing
 Using Cobra is easy.
-First, use `go get` to install the latest version of the library:
+First, use `go get` to install the latest version of the library.
+This command will install the `cobra` generator executible along with the library:

-    > go get -v github.com/spf13/cobra
+    > go get -v github.com/spf13/cobra/cobra

 Next, include Cobra in your application: